After that you'll be able to create a new app.

 If the user presses Don't Allow, your app is not authorized.
 The OAuth Dialog will redirect (via HTTP 302) the user's browser to the URL you passed in the redirect_uri parameter with the following error information:

-The following PHP example demonstrates how to access the signed_request parameter and prompt the user to authorize your app:
+parameter and prompt the user to authorize your app: <?php

 $app_id = "YOUR_APP_ID";